hplawski/hplawski/README.md

 - 📊 Transitioning to Data Analytics and Information Technology since July 2022

-- 🤝 I’m looking for help with **landing a graduate or associate level roles in data analytics, business intellgence, software development, information technology preferably in Malta and/or Spain.** I can work immediately for onsite, hybrid, and remote roles.
+- 🤝 I’m looking for help with **landing a graduate or associate level roles in data analytics, business intelligence, software development, information technology preferably in Malta and/or Spain.** I can work immediately for onsite, hybrid, and remote roles.
 I am legally able to work without sponsorship/work permit/work visa in the European Union and European Economic Area.

 - 🔭 I’m currently working on **sprints of monthly projects**